-With the planned development of palifosfamide and with the intention of partnering or otherwise raising additional resources to support development activities for darinaparsin and indibulin, we expect to incur the following expenses during the next twelve months: Approximately \$1.4 million on preclinical and regulatory expenses; approximately \$4.3 million on clinical expenses; approximately \$1.5 million on manufacturing expenses; approximately \$0.8 million on facilities, rent, and other facilities-related expenses; and approximately \$3.0 million on general corporate and administrative expenses.
-With our current cash position, previous adjustments in staffing and ongoing aggressive cash management strategy, we believe that we currently have sufficient capital that will support our current operations into the second quarter of 2010.
+Given our current plans to use internal financial resources to develop palifosfamide and pursue the clinical work discussed above, but with the intention of partnering or otherwise raising additional resources to support further development activities for all three product candidates, we expect to incur the following expenses during the next twelve months: approximately \$3.2 million on preclinical and regulatory expenses; approximately \$12.0 million on clinical expenses; approximately \$2.0 million on manufacturing expenses; approximately \$0.7 million on facilities, rent, and other facilities-related expenses; and approximately \$5.8 million on general corporate and administrative expenses.
+With our current cash position, and ongoing aggressive cash management strategy, we believe that we currently have sufficient capital that will support our current operations very early into 2012.
 Our forecast of the period of time through which our financial resources will be adequate to support our operations, the costs to complete development of products and the cost to commercialize our future products are forward-looking statements and involve risks and uncertainties, and actual results could vary materially and negatively as a result of a number of factors, including the factors discussed in the "Risk Factors" section of this report.
 We have based these estimates on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we currently expect.
+Specifically, we currently anticipate commencing a registration trial for IV palifosfamide as early as the first half of 2010.
+However, we are still in the evaluative phase regarding the protocol design for this trial, including with respect to overall trial size, clinical endpoints and our ability to receive Special Protocol Assessment.
+We also continue to evaluate the appropriate number of and locations for trial sites.
+We have estimated the sufficiency of our cash resources based on our current expectations for the trial design.
+However, the final trial design may ultimately vary from our current expectations, which could materially impact the schedule and cost of the trial and, in turn, alter our use of capital and our forecast of the period of time through which our financial resources will be adequate to support our operations.
+In addition to the amount and timing of expenses related to the planned IV palifosfamide registration trial, our actual cash requirements may vary materially from our current expectations for a number of other factors that may include, but are not limited to, changes in the focus and direction of our development programs, competitive and technical advances, costs associated with the development of our product candidates, our ability to secure partnering arrangements, and costs of filing, prosecuting, defending and enforcing our intellectual property rights.